-Yusuf bin Umar, the governor of Kufa, sent his severed head to Hisham, who got it hung up in the gate of Kufa, and then he dispatched it to Medina.
-It remained fixed up near the Holy Sepulchre of the Holy Prophet (S.A.) for a day and a night.
-After one day, it was put up on the point of a spear.
-People came to visit the spot in large numbers, while the preachers showered abuses on the progeny of Hazrat Mohammed (S.A.).
-This affair continued for seven days.
-(Zaid Shaheed Maqram, 162-163) Hisham then sent this head to Hanzalah bin Safawan, the governor of Egypt.
-He too got it hung up for some days, and then he exhibited it in the streets of the whole city.
+Yusuf bin Umar the governor of Kufa, on his part sent his severed head to Hisham, who got it hung up in the gate of Kufa, and then he despatched it to Medina. it remained fixed up near the Holy Sepulchre of the Holy Prophet (S.A.) for a day and a night.
+After one day it was put up on the point of a spear.
+People came to visit the spot in large numbers, while